semihlevent/eyks-loader/README.md

 ## `color`

 Color prop is a css color property.
 Default value is `rgba(154, 27, 21, 255)`.

-This is the main color of the loader.
+## `backgroundColor`

+BackgroundColor prop is a css color property.
+Default value is `white`.

 ## `speed`